-Before pursuing government contracting opportunities, first consider the investment in time and resources your company needs to enter the government marketplace.
-Asking yourself these questions will help you determine if government contracts are right for your business.
+Asking yourself these questions will help you determine if government contracting is right for your business.

 Small businesses need to properly align their business plan to address the specifics of the government market.

 Can you afford to sell to the government?

 It can take longer to receive payment for government work — sometimes up to 45 days or longer after the work is completed.
 Can you cover your overhead until the payment arrives?

 Does your company have a history of sales?

 If you do not have an established business with a history of sales, you may not be ready to sell to the government.
 Past performance is one of the main factors agencies analyze when determining who to do business with.

 Have you done the necessary market research to determine the government’s demand for your product or service?

 If you have met the above criteria, you should do proper market research and analysis to determine if the government buys your product or service, and which agencies purchase the service and/or item routinely.

 Consider starting with local agencies and identify subcontracting opportunities that can help you obtain a past performance record with the government.
 Research which agencies or departments you need to target your sales towards?
 Norcal PTAC can help with more in-depth market research once you are ready.